Data Sharing with Endogenous Choices over Differential Privacy Levels: Abstract

 \section{Abstract}

-We study coalition formation for data sharing under differential privacy when agents have heterogeneous privacy costs.
-Each agent holds a sensitive data point and decides whether to participate in a data-sharing coalition and how much noise to add to their data.
-Privacy choices induce a fundamental trade-off: higher privacy reduces individual data-sharing costs but degrades data utility and statistical accuracy for the coalition.
-These choices generate externalities across agents, making both participation and privacy levels strategic.
-Our goal is to understand which coalitions are stable, how privacy choices shape equilibrium outcomes, and how decentralized data sharing compares to a centralized, socially optimal benchmark.
+Motivated by the rapid push to decentralize sharing of data, we study whether large-scale data sharing coalitions can form in a decentralized manner under differential privacy when players have heterogeneous privacy preferences.
+We first consider a fully decentralized data-sharing mechanism in which each player decides whether to participate and how much privacy noise to add locally to their sensitive data before sharing.
+Privacy choices induce a fundamental trade-off: higher privacy lowers individual privacy costs but reduces data utility and statistical accuracy for the coalition.
+These choices generate externalities across players, making both participation and privacy levels strategic.
+Our goal is to understand which coalitions are stable, how privacy choices shape equilibrium outcomes, and how fully decentralized data-sharing compares to a centralized, socially optimal benchmark when the number of players is large.
+We provide a comprehensive analysis across multiple privacy-cost regimes corresponding to different attack/observation models in differential privacy, showing that full decentralization is highly inefficient in terms of both social welfare and estimator accuracy.
+Surprisingly, we find that a simple partially decentralized mechanism (where players still retain participation agency, but a central designer chooses a fixed privacy noise level for everyone) closes this efficiency gap down to constant factors across all privacy-cost regimes.

-We provide a comprehensive equilibrium analysis across a broad range of privacy-cost regimes, from decreasing costs (e.g., privacy amplification from pooling data) to increasing costs (e.g., greater exposure to privacy attacks in larger coalitions).
-We first characterize Nash equilibrium coalitions with endogenous privacy levels and show that equilibria may fail to exist and can be non-monotonic in problem parameters.
-We also introduce a weaker equilibrium notion called robust equilibrium (that allows more widespread equilibrium existence by equipping existing players in the coalition with the power to prevent or veto external players from joining) and fully characterize such equilibria.
-Finally, we analyze, for both Nash and robust equilibria, the efficiency relative to the social optimum in terms of social welfare and estimator accuracy.
-We derive bounds that depend sharply on the number of players, properties of the cost profile and how privacy costs scale with coalition size.